SchweizerischeBundesbahnen/api-principles/eventdriven/principles.md

 ## Security

-### `MUST` Secure Endpoints with Certificate or Username/Password
+### `MUST` Secure Endpoints with Certificate or OAuth 2.0
-Every API endpoint (topic/queue) needs to be secured by a certificate or username/password.
+Every API endpoint (topic/queue) needs to be secured by a certificate or OAuth 2.0.
+A certificate or OAuth client secret is valid for exactly one endpoint and stage and differs between read and write accesses.

-A certificate or username/password is valid for exactly one endpoint and stage and differs between read and write accesses.
+In case of certificates, Client Certificate Authentication must be used.
+Consider also to use two-way SSL for the machine-to-machine communication.

 ### `MUST` Distinguish between Infrastructure and Real Users